storj/storj/docs/blueprints/referral-manager-v1.md

 _Referral Manager CLI_

 1. `referral manager start` initiates the invitation token generation process.
-This process begins by requesting users from the Referral Manager service.
+This process begins by checking whether there are existing `eligibleUsers` in memory in Referral Manager.
+    - If `eligibleUsers` is empty, the Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
+    - If `eligibleUsers` is not empty, it means one of two things:
+        * Someone else is using the Referral Manager at the same time and has not generated/sent tokens yet.
+        * The CLI was terminated between the get `eligibleUsers` step and the generate/send tokens step.

-2. The Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
+        Either one of the cases, We will return an error and display `Looks like there are existing selected users.
+By continuing the process, you will override the existing process.
+Do you still want to proceed?
+Yes/No.`.
+If they decide to continue, we call `ClearUsers` to sets eligibleUsers to empty and the Referral Manager contacts Tardigrade satellites to get users with 0 remaining invites.
 3. The Referral Manager aggregates the satellite responses and returns the number of users to the CLI.
 4. The CLI receives the number of users and displays: `How many invitation do you want to generate for each user?`
 5. After the user enters the number of invites to generate, the CLI displays: `Generating X amount of invitation tokens for Y amount of users.
 Yes/No.`